Naira depreciates to N1,585/$ in parallel market

 By Elizabeth Adegbesan

-The Naira yesterday depreciated to N1, 585 per dollar in the parallel market from N1,580 per dollar last weekend.
+The naira yesterday depreciated to N1,585 per dollar in the parallel market from N1,570 per dollar on Monday.

-But the Naira appreciated to N1,533 per dollar in the Nigerian Foreign Exchange Market (NFEM).
+But the Naira appreciated to N1,527 per dollar in the Nigerian Foreign Exchange Market (NFEM).

-Data published by the Central Bank of Nigeria, CBN, showed that the indicative exchange rate for the naira fell to N1,533 per dollar from N1,538 per dollar last week Friday, indicating N5 appreciation for the naira.
+Data published by the Central Bank of Nigeria, CBN, showed that the exchange rate for the naira fell to N1,527 per dollar from N1,532 per dollar on Monday , indicating N5 appreciation for the naira.

-Consequently, the margin between the parallel market and NFEM rate widened to N52 per dollar from N42 per dollar last weekend.
+Consequently, the margin between the parallel market and NFEM rate widened to N58 per dollar from N38 per dollar the previous day.

 Disclaimer